-Transactions of Group entities with related parties were carried out without exception in the normal course of business with each of the parties concerned and at market conditions. €11,269 million (of which USD LIBOR €8,949 million, GBP LIBOR €1,907 million).
+Transactions of Group entities with related parties were carried out without exception in the normal course of business with each of the parties concerned and at market conditions.

 A significant proportion of the BMW Group's transactions with related parties relates to the joint venture BMW Brilliance Automotive Ltd.